rutgers-physics-ml/astro-hack-2018-spring/README.md

 At this point, Jupyter will serve a notebook at `localhost:8888`.
 You can stop the notebook at any time by using the keyboard command `<Ctrl-c>`.

+The Virtual Machine for the 29th March hack day can be found [here](https://drive.google.com/file/d/1ZWVIO1uXxbYZ5qhPhrNLQmMFAqh2XWCa/view).